DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-23-beta-location-analysis-phase-4.md

   - school placements
 related:
   items:
-    - text: Beta location analysis - phase 1
+    - text: Beta location analysis (phase 1)
       href: /manage-school-placements/beta-location-analysis-phase-1/
-    - text: Beta location analysis - phase 2
+    - text: Beta location analysis (phase 2)
       href: /manage-school-placements/beta-location-analysis-phase-2/
-    - text: Beta location analysis - phase 3
+    - text: Beta location analysis (phase 3)
       href: /manage-school-placements/beta-location-analysis-phase-3/
 ---

+The final consideration in our beta location analysis was to understand the Leeds area.

+This following table shows the 6 providers in Leeds and the number of associated placement schools in Leeds.

 | Provider name | Provider type | Number of placement schools |
 | --- | --- | --- |